-Minerals contained in food are essential to life and are crucial in enhancing body functions such as heart and brain functioning, as well as the production of hormones and enzymes.
+Minerals contained in food and diet are essential to life and are crucial in enhancing body functions such as heart and brain functioning, as well as the production of hormones and enzymes.

 Minerals can be found in a variety of foods, but some foods are known to contain these important nutrients and vitamins in larger quantities.
 Some of these foods include:

 Nuts and seeds

 Nuts and seeds contain an array of minerals but are particularly rich in magnesium, zinc, manganese, copper, selenium, and phosphorus.
 Brazil nut and pumpkin seeds are popularly known for their high mineral content.

 Shellfish such oysters, clams, and mussels, are concentrated sources of minerals and packed with selenium, zinc, copper, and iron.
 Shellfish provide a concentrated source of zinc and make a smart choice for those at risk of developing a deficiency in this vital nutrient.
 Zinc is a nutrient that’s essential for immune function, DNA production, cellular division, and the production of proteins.

 Cruciferous vegetables, including broccoli, kale, cabbage, and watercress, are especially rich in sulfur, a mineral that’s necessary for cellular function, DNA production, detoxification, and the synthesis of glutathione, a powerful antioxidant produced by your body.
 In addition to sulfur, cruciferous vegetables are a good source of many other minerals, including magnesium, potassium, manganese, and calcium.